7 Favorite Shoes for New Walkers

 After a Seattle mom couldn’t find the best first shoe for her son, Kai, she decided to design stylish, well-made kids’ shoes that support healthy feet.
 Hip, adorable, and kudos for colors outside of the primary spectrum of Crayola.
 Sometimes I wish they came in my size; this is the perfect baby walking shoe, IMO.

 Pediped is a lesser-known, but awesome kids’ shoe brand.
 Pediped was founded by a mom in 2005 who set out to make a shoe that was the “next best thing to bare feet.”
 Pediped now has over 120 styles of fabulous shoes, including super warm winter booties.
-Pediped is another parent-favorite that’s made for walking.

 Although Tsukihoshi began crafting children’s shoes long before (in 1873!), this Japanese company has been working with orthopedic professionals since 1985 to create shoes that offer the utmost protection and comfort for little feet.
 You’ll immediately notice these shoes are meshy and very lightweight, almost like a water sandal, including this popular infant-size first walker.

-Next are my absolute favorite little shoes: Livie & Luca.
+Next are the absolute cutest little first-walking shoes: Livie & Luca.
 These shoes run really wide, which is why you’ll find them in my kids’ closets.
-Perfect for wide feet.

 Livie & Luca shoes are handmade, delightfully simple, and extremely durable.
 The footbed is soft and beautiful and the velcro strap makes on/off super easy.
 I used to stalk the kid’s consignment store to find these second-hand, they are so adorable and comfortable.

 Old Soles shoes are super soft and pliable — perfect for first walkers.
 Their shoes tend to run wide to give unrestricted movement to our little one’s fat footsies.
 Charlene used them for both her kids, and she loved how minimalist they looked.
 Genuine leather lining, padded footbed, supple sole… these shoes have it all.
 They also make shoes for older kids.